Merge

 - Duplicate records are marked as deleted

-- Related records (Contacts, Opportunities, Cases) are automatically reparented
+- Related standard records (Contacts, Opportunities, Cases) are automatically reparented

 - Field values are merged according to specified rules